rmadhu/ruby_workbook/README.md

-This repo contains solutions to exercises from the "Ruby Workbook"
+This repo contains solutions to exercises from the "Ruby Workbook".